mecid/mecid.github.io/_posts/2021-02-10-building-type-safe-networking-in-swift.md

     .sink { print($0) }
 ```

+> To learn more about the benefits of using phantom types, look at my ["Phantom types in Swift"](/2021/02/18/phantom-types-in-swift/) post.

 #### Conclusion
 Today we built a type-safe networking layer using Swift features like enums, phantom types, and extensions.
 This toolbox allows you to transform any old API into a safe and modern API.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!